drandreaskrueger/chainhammer/README.md

 ## install and run
+All this is developed and much tested on Debian, locally and in the AWS cloud.
+New: Ubuntu now also supported, see below.

 ### quickstart
 N.B.: Better do this on a *disposable cloud, or virtualbox machine*; because the installation makes lasting changes and needs sudo!